apache/datasketches-memory/README.md

 Datasketches memory currently supports Java 8 up to and including Java 13.

-In order to use the library in Java 9 and above, you must provide the following runtime arguments to the JVM:
+In order to allocate off-heap memory using the library in Java 9 and above, you must provide the following runtime arguments to the JVM:

 ```shell
     --add-opens java.base/java.nio=org.apache.datasketches.memory \